zetro-malik/Javascript-Essentials/README.md

 - **Prototype:** Every JavaScript object comes with a `prototype` property that contains useful methods like `hasOwnProperty(key)`.

 - **Pure and Impure Functions:** Pure functions consistently produce the same output for the same inputs, ensuring predictability and avoiding changes to global variables.
 In contrast, impure functions may produce different results for the same inputs, introducing unpredictability.
+- **Call, Apply, and Bind:** These are methods used to manipulate the context (the value of `this`) when calling functions in JavaScript, allowing for more precise control over function execution.